Advancing multilevel dialogue, innovative democracy and human rights at local level in Bosnia and Herzegovina

 Who benefits from the action?

-- Local authorities across Bosnia and Herzegovina
+- municipalities and cities across Bosnia and Herzegovina;

 How does the action work?